 French reaction on Twitter was interesting and varied.
 People complained about the long lag getting Smart Navigo on iPhone but the equally long delay getting Smart Navigo on all Android devices, not just Samsung Galaxy, is more interesting and revealing.
 IDFM has spent a lot of time and expense working with Calypso Networks Association, the transaction tech used for Navigo, to develop the less secure network dependent Calypso HCE ‘cloud’ secure element approach.
 It flies in the face of where payment transaction technology has been going with eSE as standard hardware on all modern NFC devices.

 It’s almost like Ferdinand de Lesseps digging a sea level Panama Canal when a lock-and-lake canal was the better technical choice all along but it also speaks volumes how difficult it is to launch an NFC integrated service in the wildly uneven Android hardware jungle.

 As for Android Calypso HCE performance vs Apple Pay Navigo Calypso eSE performance, I suspect the network dependent HCE on Android will be problematic.
 It will certainly be problematic, and challenging, for non-Apple smart wearables.
 If there is anything the bad user reviews of Suica App tell us, it is that network connections in station areas and on trains are never reliable and Android NFC adds layer upon layer of support complexity.
 No network = no HCE service, it’s that simple.
 Apple Pay Navigo will work without a network connection, just like all transit cards on Apple Pay, and will work great on Apple Watch too.

-For this reason IDFM has to focus all of their system resources on the much more complex Android launch this year.
+For this reason IDFM has to focus all of their system resources on the much more complex Android 2022 launch.
 They could certainly launch Apple Pay Navigo sooner if they really wanted to, but it’s better to do these things one platform at a time.